pivotal-anz/ci-ultimate/UsingConcourse.md

 # Getting Started

+## Local VM

-To run Concourse you need:
+To run Concourse locally you need Vagrant and Virtual box installed.

-1. To run it in a Virtual Machine using Vagrant and Virtual box.
+1. It runs as a local VM using a Vagrant spec.
 In any directory run:

    ```
    vagrant init concourse/lite # creates ./Vagrantfile